hongliang5316/shellconfig/README.md

 # shellconfig

-include item2 vim and screen config
+include item2 vim git tmux config

 NOTE: This is only for Centos